 A situation in where they only had one choice was when Lee, one of Ellie’s friends, was shot in the leg, and Ellie, Homer, and Robyn where in the middle of the town, with enemy soldiers only streets away.
 They reacted in the way the situation demanded, with hast and careful planning.
 “We sat there in silent agreement, three minds working on one topic: how to get Lee away from Barker Street despite his wounded leg.” this quote shows that there was no choice for the three of them, that no matter what they where going save their friend.
 This reflects on real life situations, because if any person was in the situation where the only way to save our friends life was at the risk of our own the only real choice for any human with a conscious is to do everything we can to save our friend.

 We are shown that it was his only choice, by a close up of the knife in his arm, and him beginning the process of dismembering his hand, and that while he is cutting he is not showing the immense amount of pain he is in.
-This is because he has known subconciously all along that thing was his only option of getting out of that situation alive.
+This is because he has known subconciously all along that removing his hand was his only option for him to walk out of that situation alive.

 Aron’s situation is similar to Elle’s in “Tomorrow When The War Began” because they are both in a situation where they have to make life or death decisions, except in Aron’s case it was his own life he had to make decisions for, without the help of other people, and with his mental state rapidly deteriorating.

 The watcher learns that if Aron had not made that decision to sacrifice his arm for his life, that he would not be around to share his story, and that when put in a situation where you have to loose something as important as a limb to survive it take amazing mental fortitude to make that choice.